 Some people leave their hometown and move on without looking back, but for actress Jennifer DeLatte, New Orleans is a part of her being.
 Eschewing the common practice of moving to New York or Los Angeles, DeLatte has chosen to live in her beloved Crescent City and make it happen without compromise.

-DeLatte recently starred in David Mamet’s November at the Rivertown Theater to rave reviews.
+In 2021, DeLatte starred as Maleficent in Descendants at Rivertown Theaters, Fairy Godmother in Cinderella, and Alice Beineke in The Addams Family at Jefferson Performing Arts Society to rave reviews.
 In addition, she has also created a web series, The Cybernaturals, having cultivated a profound appreciation of the superhero genre, likely born from her cape-wearing days battling imaginary villains in her youth.
 Truly a labor of love, Jennifer wrote, directed and co-stars in this tale which follows a team of government agent superheroes fighting cyber-terrorism in New Orleans.

 Both of these projects are just the latest in an already impressive career.
 She has been busy working both on the screen and the stage, and covering virtually every genre.
 Her film credits include the critically acclaimed film Raceland from award-winning screenwriter Scott Bloom.
-In addition to Mamet’s November, DeLatte has had featured roles in Beauty & the Beast, How to Kill a Diva, Jekyll and Hyde, The Music Man, and Dirty Rotten Scoundrels.
+In addition to the previously mentioned roles, DeLatte has had featured roles in Beauty & the Beast, The Producers, November, How to Kill a Diva, Jekyll and Hyde, The Music Man, and Dirty Rotten Scoundrels.

 DeLatte’s acting skills are only rivaled by her beautiful voice, which has consistently been appreciated by critics and audiences alike.
 Whether she is portraying the sports enthusiast girlfriend, the hired assassin in heels, or the FBI agent superhero in disguise, she consistently portrays self-assured women with grace, charm and wit.